Harsha-21-hub/S-Suite/SCharge/README.md

 **Only required for Smart Charge.**

-S Charge uses root privileges to access supported Linux sysfs charging-control nodes and control charging on compatible devices.
+S Charge uses root access to interact with supported Linux/sysfs charging-control interfaces on compatible devices.

-When Smart Charge is enabled, your root manager may request Superuser permission.

-Compatible root solutions may include:
+Possible root environments include solutions such as:

 - Magisk
 - KernelSU
 - APatch

-Root is **not required** for normal battery monitoring, calibration, capacity measurement, or battery health.
+Root is **not required** for normal monitoring, calibration, capacity analysis, or battery health features.

 ---

-### 2. Background / Battery Usage
+### 2. Notifications

-S Charge needs reliable background execution while charging so that charging monitoring, calibration, and notifications are not stopped by aggressive battery optimization.
+S Charge requests notification access so charging-monitoring information can be shown while the app is running in the background.

-On supported Android versions, S Charge can request exemption from battery optimization.
+On supported Android versions, notification permission may need to be granted by the user.

-The app does **not** require unrestricted background processing continuously; normal monitoring is intended to operate while charging.

 ---

-### 3. Boot Completed
+### 3. Background / Battery Optimization

-S Charge can use the boot-completed event to restore appropriate charging-monitoring behavior after the device starts.

-Normal monitoring remains dependent on the device's actual charging state.
+S Charge requests exemption from battery optimization on supported Android versions so charging monitoring, calibration, and notifications can continue reliably while the app is not open.

+Device manufacturers may apply additional background-management rules.

 ---

+### 4. Boot Completed

+S Charge can receive the device boot-completed event to restore appropriate charging-monitoring behavior after startup.

+Normal monitoring remains dependent on the device's current charging state.

+---

 ## ⚠️ Compatibility

-S Charge supports both rooted and unrooted Android devices for its monitoring and battery-analysis features.
+S Charge supports rooted and unrooted Android devices for its battery-monitoring and analysis features.

-However, **Smart Charge requires root and compatible kernel charging-control interfaces**.
+Smart Charge requires root and compatible kernel charging-control interfaces.

-Charging-control compatibility depends on:
+Compatibility depends on:

 - Device
 - Android version